etienneschalk/scientific-data-viewer/README.md

 - **Open in Data Viewer** - Opens the file in the Scientific Data Viewer

-### 📄 Exporting HTML Reports
+### 🖼️ Export Webview Content

 The extension allows you to export complete data viewer content as self-contained HTML reports:

 1. **Using the Export Button**:

    - Open a scientific data file in the Scientific Data Viewer
-   - Click the export button (📄) in the header controls
+   - Click the export button (🖼️) in the header controls
    - Choose a location and filename for the HTML report
    - The report will be generated and you can choose to open it or reveal it in explorer

 2. **Using the Command Palette**:

    - Press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> (open command palette)
-   - Type "Scientific Data Viewer: Export HTML Report"
+   - Type "Scientific Data Viewer: Export Webview Content"
    - Choose a location and filename for the HTML report

 **Report Contents**:

 - Complete file information (path, size, format, engines)
 - Xarray HTML and text representations
 - Data structure (dimensions, coordinates, variables, attributes)